Common termite myths - debunked!

 This one is simply not true.
-What’s really happening is that termites are able to access even the tiniest cracks in the concrete, and as more and more of them pass through it (remember, a colony can have hundreds of thousands of termites in it), the crack can become a little larger.
-These original cracks are usually too small to be noticeable to us upon quick inspection, so it’s easy to see why someone might believe this one.
+What’s happening is that termites can access even the tiniest cracks in the concrete, and as more and more of them pass through it (remember, a colony can have hundreds of thousands of termites in it), the crack can become a little larger.
+Upon quick inspection, these original cracks are usually too small to be noticeable to us, so it’s easy to see why someone might believe this one.

 Remember, termites can easily build their mud tunnels up and over concrete slab edges.

-5. My house is built from Hardwood, so it is safe from termite attack.
+5. My house is built from Hardwood, so it is safe from termite attacks.

-Actually, the Termite’s natural food is the gum tree, and that is a hardwood.
+Actually, the Termite’s natural food is the gum tree, which is hardwood.
 While there are a lot of hardwoods with natural resistance to termites, not all hardwood is resistant.
-Also any resistance is normally found in old growth timbers and may not apply to new growth timber.
-True, termites will readily eat the soft pine trims first as they can process the sugars quickly but they will have a balanced diet.
+Also, any resistance is usually found in old-growth timbers and may not apply to new growth timber.
+True, termites will readily eat the soft pine trims first as they can process the sugars quickly, but they will have a balanced diet.

-6. I have had a baiting system put around my home I now have a barrier that will keep termites out of my house.
+6. I have had a baiting system around my home; I now have a barrier that will keep termites out of my house.

 Baiting systems certainly are an option you can use, and we install them ourselves.
 But in all honesty, they’re not our preferred method.
-They can, if the termites find them and take the bait back to the colony, be effective at wiping the colony out.
+If the termites find them and take the bait back to the colony, they can be effective at wiping the colony out.
 But they’re not going to stop any termites found in your home.
-Again, while we do use them for customers that request them (and in some instances, they are sufficient), we believe that a full chemical barrier treatment, such as the ones we install using Termidor, when installed correctly are the most efficient way of dealing with a termite problem.
+Again, while we do use them for customers that request them (and in some instances, they are sufficient), we believe that a complete chemical barrier treatment, such as the ones we install using Termidor when installed correctly, is the most efficient way of dealing with a termite problem.

-Termite colonies can be huge and there will be more than a couple near your home!
-Several houses in a neighbourhood may, indeed share a termite colony and treating one house among them, thereby making it off limits to the termites, can make them more active in the other infested homes.
+Termite colonies can be huge, and there will be more than a couple near your home!
+Several houses in a neighbourhood may share a termite colony, and treating one house among them, thereby making it off-limits to the termites, can make them more active in the other infested homes.
 But you can’t cause a termite infestation in one house by treating another.
-Termites feeding at both House A and House B can be affected by bait brought into the colony from House A and activity suddenly dies off at the second home.
-But termites aren’t going to safely cross a chemical barrier (a poison to them) and then set up a colony in your home.
-That chemical is still going to do it’s job and kill them.
+Termites feeding at House A and House B can be affected by bait brought into the colony from House A, and activity suddenly dies off at the second home.
+But termites will not cross a chemical barrier safely (a poison to them) and then set up a colony in your home.
+That chemical is still going to do its job and kill them.

 8. Termites serve no useful purpose.
 They are nothing but destructive pests.

-Actually the truth is, termites are an incredibly useful and necessary part of our eco system.
-They provide a valuable service by breaking down dead wood in forests into soil.
+The truth is termites are an incredibly useful and necessary part of our ecosystem.
+They provide a valuable service by breaking down dead wood in forests into the soil.
 Termites were one of the earth’s first recyclers.
-Really, the only place you don’t want them is in your home.
+The only place you don’t want them is in your home.

 That’s not true.
 Today’s chemical termiticides last between 5 and 10 years.
-You won’t need to re-do your chemical treatment unless there is a breach in the system (for a chemical barrier to be effective, there needs to a complete line of checical termiticide around your home.
-If you renovate, wash away the treatment (Don’t panic though.
-Normal, even heavy rain is not going to wash away your termiticide.
-It would take, for example the severe Brisbane flooding of January 2011 to be enough to do that kind of damage, if at all) or anything similar, you will need to get that new area treated to keep an unbroken barrier around the property).
-What you will need is a Termite Inspection every 12 months, to make sure there have been no breaches in the protective barrier around your home.
+You won’t need to re-do your chemical treatment unless there is a breach in the system (for a chemical barrier to be effective, there needs to be a complete line of chemical termiticide around your home.
+If you renovate, wash away the treatment (Don’t panic, though.
+Average heavy rain is not going to wash away your termiticide.
+For example, it would take the severe Brisbane flooding of January 2011 to be enough to do that kind of damage, if at all) or anything similar; you will need to get that new area treated to keep an unbroken barrier around the property).
+You will need a Termite Inspection every 12 months to make sure there have been no breaches in the protective barrier around your home.

 10. All termite companies are the same, so you may as well go with the cheapest.

 Not true.
-Different companies use different chemcials, and sometimes even different amounts of the same chemical.
-They may approach warranty situations differently, conduct check ups differently, or be watering down their solution.
+Different companies use different chemicals, and sometimes even different amounts of the same chemical.
+They may approach warranty situations differently, conduct check-ups differently, or be watering down their solution.
 Termiticides, whichever you use, must always be used to the manufacturer’s instructions.

 Shop around.
 Ask for testimonials.
-The best way to find out about a termite company is ideally, to speak to former customers, find out what they think of the service they’ve received.
-Or ask your friends who they have used, and whether they have been satisfied with their service.
+The best way to find out about a termite company is to speak to former customers and find out what they think of the service they’ve received.
+Or ask your friends who they have used and whether they have been satisfied with their service.